NCIOCPL/cdr-tools/DevTools/Utilities/README.md

 This directory contains tools which CDR developers can run without needing to file a CBIIT ticket.

-## Scripts for working with individual CDR documents

- * `AddCdrDoc.cmd` - create a new CDR document from a disk file
- * `GetCdrDoc.cmd` - fetch current working version of CDR document
- * `GetCdrDocVersion.cmd` - fetch numbered version of CDR document
- * `CheckoutCdrDoc.py` - fetch and lock CDR document
- * `UnlockCdrDoc.py` - release the lock for a CDR document
- * `ReplaceCdrDoc.py` - store changes to a CDR doc from file (unversioned)
- * `VersionCdrDoc.cmd` - store changes to a CDR doc in an unpublised version
- * `ReplaceCdrPubDoc.py` - store changes to a CDR doc in a published version
- * `getPubProcCGdoc.py` - fetch filtered document sent to Cancer.gov
- * `valCdrDoc.py` - run validation checks against a CDR document
- * `valDocVersion.py` - validate a specific version of a CDR document
- * `showcdrdoc.py` - show a CDR document's XML in a web browser
- * `showdoc.bat` - display a CDR document with indenting

 ## Scripts for managing CDR Filters

 ### `CreateNewFilter.py`